emdash/brainbox/manual.md

 ### `history`

-Shows the history of changes to the database.
+List the history and commit id of each command which has altered the database.

+### `triage`

+Interactively distribute the input set into buckets.

 ## Examples {#Examples}